 Today's high of 94° was the hottest temperature so late in the year since 1941 when the high on 10/5 was also 94°.
-Today, the last day of a three-day heat wave, was also the last 90-degree reading of the year (in total there were twenty-four 90-degree days this year, well above average).
+Today, the last day of a three-day heat wave, was also the last 90-degree reading of the year (in total there were twenty-four days with highs of 90+ this year, well above average).

 The first New York City Marathon was held today, a day with wall-to-wall sunshine.
 Participants were greeted with a chillier than average morning (58°), which was great for running, and the dew point was in the comfortable 50s.
 By afternoon the temperature was slightly warmer than average (80°).

 From Aug.
 3 thru today, a period of six weeks, just 0.81" of rain fell.
 This was the longest streak of days with less than an inch of rainfall since a 45-day streak in Jan/Feb 1968.

 The morning low of 49° was the earliest date for a reading in the 40s since 1978 (when it occurred on Sept.
 10).

 It was a rainy Sunday, which happened to be the wedding day of friends from the City whose reception was held in Westchester County.
 Although guests were protected by a sturdy tent, rain trickled in at the edges.
 By the time the rain ended in the early afternoon, 1.89" was measured (including 0.80" that fell last night).
 Today's rain was the first on this date since 1974.